Grimsby Peach Kings: History

 For the 1924-25 season, sponsors got involved and began scouring Ontario for the best hockey players to play for the Peach Kings.
 When this squad took to the ice in the fall of 1924, they skated on the same ice as Hall of Famers Howie Morenz, Georges Vézina, and Aurel Joliat skated on for training camp with the Canadiens.
-With Pud Reid as their captain, they took the league title that year playing against Brantford, Niagara Falls, Welland, Port Colborne, and Dunnville.
+With Pud Reid as their captain, they took the league title that year, playing against Brantford, Niagara Falls, Welland, Port Colborne, and Dunnville.
 In the OHA Intermediate A playoffs, the Peach Kings eliminated Paris, Toronto, and New Hamburg on their way to the finals.
 They beat Kingston in a two-game series to take the OHA championship.

 In accordance with the custom of the time, the Intermediate champions would play the previous year's Allan Cup champions, the top senior amateur team in Canada.
 What was supposed to be a decisive victory for the famous Sault Ste.
-Marie Greyhounds over Grimsby turned out different.
-With only 1000 fans watching at Toronto's Mutual St. Arena (the precursor to Maple Leaf Gardens) what was expected to a blowout, the Grimsby upstarts led 3-0 after two periods.
+Marie Greyhounds over Grimsby turned out differently.
+With only 1,000 fans watching at Toronto's Mutual St. Arena (the precursor to Maple Leaf Gardens) what was expected to a blowout, the Grimsby upstarts led 3-0 after two periods.
 The Greyhounds scored twice in the 3rd, but it was not enough as Grimsby held on.
 This marked the only time in history the Allan Cup titleholders lost to the Intermediates.

-From this heralded team, Gerry Carson went on the play for the Montreal Canadiens, Shorty Horne played for the Toronto Maple Leafs, and Pop McVicar, Artie Clark, and Pud Reid all played for the Chicago Cardinals of the American Association.
+Several players from the team would turn to play professionally: Gerry Carson went on to play for the Montreal Canadiens; Shorty Horne played for the Toronto Maple Leafs; and Pop McVicar, Artie Clark, and Pud Reid all played for the Chicago Cardinals of the American Association.